-A special thank you to all those that donated tee times to the tournament this year:
+A special thank you to all those that donated tee times to the tournament last year:

 - Abenaqui - foursome with carts

 - Andover Country Club - foursome with carts

 - Apple Hill - twosome with carts

 - Cochecho- foursome with carts

 - Concord Country Club - foursome with carts

 - Hanover - foursome, no carts